Varane's return lifts French mood even higher at World Cup - NewsBreak

 Varane's return lifts French mood even higher at World Cup

-DOHA, Qatar (AP) — Kylian Mbappe's goals took defending champion France into the knockout round of the World Cup.
+Kylian Mbappe's goals took defending champion France into the knockout round of the World Cup .
 Raphael Varane's return gave the French camp an added reason to celebrate.

 The pre-tournament injury blues are fading, Les Bleus are feeling upbeat again and looking like one of the tournament favorites.